Please tell us what your question is about

-We will replace no more than two fence panels at a property.
 If a tenant wishes to update their fence, this is something they are expected to do themselves.

 There are a few exceptional circumstances where we may provide additional fence panels.
 Click below for more information around this topic.Garden & Fencing

-We offer free pest control for the following:
+Through them, we offer free pest control for the following:

 To report a pest in your property, call the Customer Hub on 0161 448 4200.
 We will contact our pest control provider, who will arrange an appointment with you.

-Also, please note that we will only attend to wasps if they are blocking the only entrance to the property.
+**Please note that we will only attend to wasps if they are blocking the only entrance to the property.
 We will not attend if your entrance is unaffected by the wasps, or if you have alternative access to your property.

 We do not provide pest control services for the following: